j-carson/j-carson.github.io/_posts/2019-04-13-Network-Intrusion-Project.md

-The advisors recommended **not** doing the confusion matrix because it is overwhelming with so many labels, but I didn't really know a better way to summarize my results graphically.
+The advisors recommended **not** doing the confusion matrix because it is overwhelming with so many labels, but I didn't really find a better way to summarize my results graphically.
 So, I broke the matrix down over a few slides.

 ![slide7]({{ site.url }}/images/project5/Slide7.png)